A Review of Deep Reinforcement Learning for Smart Building Energy Management: Applications of DRL in Multiple Energy Subsystems of Buildings

-In this section, we review existing works on DRL applications in multiple energy subsystems of buildings.
-For easy understanding, the research objects, considered energy subsystems, research objectives, DRL algorithms, performance improvement, and implementation methods in existing works are summarized in Table~\ref{table_5}.
-It can be observed that there is a great potential in reducing energy cost of buildings by scheduling multiple energy subsystems coordinately, e.g., relative energy cost reduction is up to 59\% while maintaining satisfaction degree of occupants.
-Compared with the optimal HVAC control in Table~\ref{table_4}, more advanced DRL algorithms are adopted to deal with more complex problems, e.g., PDDPG, BDQ, and TRPO.
+\textbf{Summary}: In this section, we review existing works on DRL applications in multiple energy subsystems of buildings.
+For easy understanding, the research objects, considered energy subsystems, research objectives, DRL algorithms, performance improvement, and implementation methods in existing works are summarized in Table~\ref{table_6}.
+It can be observed that there is a great potential in reducing energy cost of buildings by scheduling multiple energy subsystems coordinately, e.g., relative energy cost reduction is up to 59\% while maintaining comfort of occupants.
+Compared with the optimal HVAC control in Table~\ref{table_5}, more advanced DRL algorithms are adopted to deal with more complex problems, e.g., PDDPG, BDQ, and TRPO.
 In addition, most of DRL methods are evaluated by simulations.
-In next section, we will introduce the DRL applications in building microgrids.